clear-code/BrowserSelectorMirror/README.md

   * `?`: matches any single character

 Only URLs starting with `http:` or `https:` are supported.
-URLs with any other scheme will be processed by the current browser.
+URLs with any other scheme will be processed by the current browser[^only-http-and-https].

+[^only-http-and-https]: This is because [there is an limitation that an explicit operation by the user is always required to allow accessing to file URLs on Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=173640#c68).

 For browser names, following values are supported: